micgue89/teamcity-documentation/topics/perforce.md

 <warning>

 It is recommended to use the [agent-side checkout](vcs-checkout-mode.md#agent-checkout) if you use symbolic labels.
-With the server\-side checkout on label, TeamCity will perform full checkout.
+With the server-side checkout on label, TeamCity will perform full checkout.
 </warning>